 About: The Rayco International Ltd Kit comes with most of the typical first aid supplies, as well as a few neat bonus items, such as an emergency LED collar.

-- LED Collar with writable tag.
+- LED Reflective Collar 3 settings with writable tag.

 The Rayco International Ltd Kit is pretty well-supplied, and it is the best-stocked kit of the three we discuss here.